Pierre Grabar: Childhood and studies

-Nicolas (Nikolay S.) Grabar (1852-1924), a lawyer and State Counsellor at the Court of Cassation of St Petersburg.
-His mother was Baroness Elisabeth de Prittwitz (1866-1924), an artist of German origin.
+Nicolas (Nikolay S.) Grabar (1852–1924), a lawyer and State Counsellor at the Court of Cassation of St Petersburg.
+His mother was Baroness Elisabeth de Prittwitz (1866–1924), an artist of German origin.
 His older brother André Grabar became a prominent professor of ancient Christian and Byzantine archaeology and art.

-Pierre Grabar completed high school in Kiev in 1916.
+Grabar completed high school in Kiev in 1916.

 During the Russian Revolution of 1917, Grabar's family fled the country to France.

-During the Russian Civil War Grabar was an officer in the White Army.
+In the Russian Civil War Grabar was an officer in the White Army.

 In 1921, Grabar went to France.
 He entered the École des Hautes Études Industrielles in Lille, France and obtained a chemical engineering degree in 1924.
-Pierre Grabar became a naturalized citizen of France as of August 8, 1929.
+Grabar became a naturalized citizen of France on August 8, 1929.

 Grabar received a doctorate from the University of Strasbourg in 1930, after working on uremia and salt deficiency (see below).
 He also earned a Doctor of Sciences degree from the Sorbonne in 1942, for his work on ultrafiltration and its applications.

 Career

-After working briefly in industry Grabar became chief (chef de laboratoire) of a clinical laboratory at the University of Strasbourg from 1926‑1930.
+After working briefly in industry Grabar became chief (chef de laboratoire) of a clinical laboratory at the University of Strasbourg from 1926 to 1930.
 There he began doing medical research on kidney function with professor Leon Blum.
 Grabar received his doctorate in 1930, having worked on uremia and salt deficiency and published "Azotemie par manque de sel" (Uremia due to salt deficiency).

-From 1930‑1936, Grabar became assistant to Maurice Nicloux in the department of clinical medicine at the University of Strasbourg.
+From 1930 to 1936, Grabar became assistant to Maurice Nicloux in the department of clinical medicine at the University of Strasbourg.
 Grabar then developed a technique of fractionation of proteins through nitrocellulose ultrafilters of defined porosity, making it possible to specify the dimensions of proteins, toxins and viruses.
 This work was confirmed later by electron microscopy.

 In 1937-1938 Grabar was a Rockefeller Foundation Fellow at Columbia University in New York, USA.
 There he met the founder of quantitative immunology, Michael Heidelberger and found his vocation for the relatively new science of immunology.

-Returning to Paris in 1938, Grabar joined the Institut Pasteur as head of the laboratory (Chef de Laboratoire) from 1938-1946.
-He served as head of microbial chemistry (Chef de Service de Chimie microbienne) from 1946-1960.
+Returning to Paris in 1938, Grabar joined the Institut Pasteur as head of the laboratory (Chef de Laboratoire) from 1938 to 1946.
+He served as head of microbial chemistry (Chef de Service de Chimie microbienne) from 1946 to 1960.

-During the 1950s, a time when translations of abstracts and papers often were not available, Pierre Grabar contributed to the Annual Review of Microbiology by writing reviews of recent Russian research.
+During the 1950s, a time when translations of abstracts and papers often were not available, Grabar contributed to the Annual Review of Microbiology by writing reviews of recent Russian research.

 In 1954, Grabar was president of the Société française de biochimie et de biologie moléculaire (SFBBM, originally named the Société de Chimie Biologique).

-In 1966, Pierre Grabar founded the Société Française d'Immunologie (SFI), serving as its first president from 1966-1969.
+In 1966, Pierre Grabar founded the Société Française d'Immunologie (SFI), serving as its first president from 1966 to 1969.

 From 1960 to 1968 Grabar was director of l'Institut de recherches sur le cancer (Cancer Research Institute) of the Centre National de la Recherche Scientifique (CNRS) in Villejuif, France where he carried out research on proteins and cancer.

 In 1969, Grabar returned to the Pasteur Institute, where he was named honorary chief (chef de service honoraire).